philsturgeon/phil.tech/src/content/tech-climate.md

     "text/xml" : 14
 ```

-What can we do about this?
-Some folks will suggest switching to BSON or Protobuf or something, but most of the time there's something a bit more important going on that shaving some bits off the data being sent.
-An important factor generally overlooked is cacheability.
+Great to see XML shrinking, that format is a little bulky.
+Some folks will suggest switching to BSON, Protobuf, or some other binary format, and that can help, but most of the time there's something a bit more important going on.
+You'd be amazed how ofer cacheability is overlooked, despite being listed as one of the main criteria of a REST API.

 > Cacheability, a measurement of how much of the traffic can be saved on the servers used by content delivery networks such as Akamai, is comparable between HTML hits and API hits.
 While one-third of hits recorded were marked as “no-store,” and therefore preventing caching, the cache hit rate for API traffic was actually slightly higher than that of HTML traffic. **This means that a significant amount of the API traffic is being offloaded from the origin servers** of the customer and is being served from edge servers near the end user. **This significantly reduces the load on both the origin server and the Internet backbone as a whole.**